 Next, you have to think about expenses.
 Rent, utilities, employee salaries, inventory, marketing, and other costs all add up.
 Make a list of everything and estimate how much they’ll cost you on a monthly or yearly basis.

-One thing you don’t wanna forget is your breakeven point.
+One thing you don’t want to forget is your breakeven point.
 This is the number of services or products you need to sell to cover all your expenses.
 It’s important to know this so you can set realistic goals and measure your financial performance.

 Creating a budget is key to having a solid financial plan.
 Think about where you want to put your money, like marketing, equipment upgrades, staff training, and supplies.
 Make sure you don’t overspend and stick to your budget.